ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 - (ctrl) a o to jump to next pan
 # vim
 <hr><a name="vim"></a>
 lot has been said in praise of vim.
 And its all true.
 And also that it takes time.
-I got my first explosure last year as I started discovering command line.
+I got my first exposure last year as I started discovering command line.
 I jumped into it without any help.
 It was tough.
 Soon I found myself sheltered under 'Atom'.
 Which again is a great editor but I came back to vim couple months back.
-This time well eqipped.
+This time well equipped.
 I read through internet.
-Listened to the vim padcasts.
-Watched you tube vedios.
+Listened to the vim podcast.
+Watched you tube videos.
 And now there is no going back.
 I wouldn't say you need to lock your up and down keys.
 Or just use hjkl.
 I would just say that you need to give yourself time.
 Keep playing with it.
 It happens ..when it does, you will know it.
 And you will want to tell the world :-)

 ## Normal Mode
 Vim opens in the normal mode.
 This is where you edit stuff.
 Typing is in the 'insert' mode.
 Its hard to wrap around that there are more commands in 'normal' mode than in 'insert'.
 In fact I dont even know if there are commands insert mode.
 The idea is you don't do anything in insert mode except for typing the content.
 The moment you are done with typing (it may be a long essey or a word) , you escape back to the normal mode.
 It is here that you move (or position ) your cursor.
 You delete line.
 You cut copy paste.
 You insert lines , fold them and rest everything.
 One good tip is to keep on writing till you have really emptied all you had in your brain.
 Save the document.
 And then strat editing it in normal mode.
 For me its a great time saver.